iaifi/iaifi.github.io/iaifi-reminders/iaifi-news_semester-wrapup.md

 **Summer Workshop Details:**
 - When: August 10 –August 14, 2026
 - Where: Boston/Cambridge, MA (MIT)
-- What: View the agenda [on the Summer School webpage](https://iaifi.org/phd-summer-school.html#lecturers).
+- What: View the agenda [on the Summer Workshop webpage](https://iaifi.org/summer-workshop.html#agenda).
 Lecturer details will be added as they are confirmed by the organizing committee.
 - See [FAQs](https://iaifi.org/phd-summer-school.html#faq) on the Summer School webpage

 ### MIT Summer Research Program (MSRP)